LivInTheLookingGlass/Thue-Morse/README.rst

 .. code-block:: text

   /
-  ├─ LICENSE                   # License file
-  ├─ README.rst                # Project readme
+  ├─LICENSE                   # License file ├─README.rst                # Project readme
-  ├─ update_from_overleaf.bat  # Script to update the repository from Overleaf ZIP and PDF ├─ update_from_overleaf.sh   # ^^^
+  ├─update_from_overleaf.bat  # Script to update the repository from Overleaf ZIP and PDF ├─update_from_overleaf.sh
-  ├─ rendered.pdf              # Compiled PDF output of the Overleaf project ├─ src/                      # Directory containing the LaTeX source files │  ├─ main.tex                 # Main LaTeX file (the entry point for compiling) │  ├─ macros.tex               # LaTeX file that contains utility functions
-  │  ├─ references.bib           # Bibliography file (uses BibTeX for citations)
-  │  ├─ figures/                 # Directory for image files used
-  │  └─ notes/                   # Directory for notes used in writing the paper ├─ benchmark/                # Directory containing benchmark histograms └─ dev/                      # Directory with associated code
+  ├─rendered.pdf              # Compiled PDF output of the Overleaf project ├─src/                      # Directory containing the LaTeX source files │ ├─main.tex                  # Main LaTeX file (the entry point for compiling) │ ├─macros.tex                # LaTeX file that contains utility functions │ ├─references.bib            # Bibliography file (uses BibTeX for citations) │ ├─figures/                  # Directory for image files used │ │ └─benchmark/                # Directory containing benchmark histograms │ └─notes/                    # Directory for notes used in writing the paper └─dev/                      # Directory with associated code
-     ├─ README.rst               # Readme for associated code
-     ├─ __init__.py              # Utilities that let you collect different definitions ├─ args.py                  # A utility file that deals with command line argument parsing ├─ from_file.py             # A stub file that lets you print out a binary file ├─ test_seq.py              # A test file that allows you to check sequence equality ├─ p2/                      # Code representation of definitions in base 2 │  ├─ __init__.py             # Empty file that allows this folder to be used as a module │  └─ d[0-9][0-9].py          # The file for def.
-[0-9][0-9] of the Thue-Morse Seq. for 2 players ├─ pn/                      # Code representation of definitions in base n │  ├─ __init__.py             # Empty file that allows this folder to be used as a module │  └─ d[0-9][0-9].py          # The file for def.
-[0-9][0-9] of the Thue-Morse Seq. for n players └─ compat/                  # Where possible, replace functionality from missing libraries ├─ __init__.py
+    ├─__init__.py               # Utilities that let you collect different definitions ├─args.py                   # A utility file that deals with command line argument parsing ├─from_file.py              # A stub file that lets you print out a binary file ├─test_seq.py               # A test file that allows you to check sequence equality ├─p2/                       # Code representation of definitions in base 2 │ ├─__init__.py               # Empty file that allows this folder to be used as a module │ └─d[0-9][0-9].py            # The file for def.
+[0-9][0-9] of the Thue-Morse Seq. for 2 players ├─pn                        # Code representation of definitions in base n │ ├─__init__.py
+    │ └─d[0-9][0-9].py            # The file for def.
+[0-9][0-9] of the Thue-Morse Seq. for n players └─compat/                   # Where possible, replace functionality from missing libraries ├─__init__.py
-        ├─ bitarray.py             # Overloads bytearray, so it uses *only* 8x more space, not >64x
+      ├─bitarray.py               # Overloads bytearray, so it uses *only* 8x more space, not >64x
-        ├─ fluidpythran.py         # Instead of Just-In-Time compiling, use the original function ├─ gmpy2.py                # Replace with int, so we're only slightly slower at large values ├─ numba.py                # Replace @jit with @boost from fluidpythran if possible, or nothing └─ z3.py                   # Detects if installed and replaces Int() if needed
+      ├─fluidpythran.py           # Instead of Just-In-Time compiling, use the original function ├─gmpy2.py                  # Replace with int, so we're only slightly slower at large values ├─int.py                    # On older python versions, implement int.bit_count() ├─numba.py                  # Replace @jit with @boost from fluidpythran if possible, or nothing └─z3.py                     # Detects if installed and replaces Int() if needed

 Code Structure
 --------------